 - Conditions.
 Tax invoices require the invoice-issuer to be VAT registered.
-It is illegal to issue a VAT invoice or receipt showing VAT if you are not properly registered with HMRC.
+It is illegal to issue a VAT invoice or receipt showing VAT if you are not correctly registered with HMRC.

 - Main purpose.
 A regular invoice records and requests payment for the sale of goods and services.
 A tax invoice helps buyers, sellers and relevant authorities understand the tax due on a particular sale.
-This way, when VAT gets reported to HMRC, it’s easy to understand if there’s any outstanding VAT owed to the government, or, if there is VAT that can be reclaimed by the business.
+This way, when VAT gets reported to HMRC, it’s easy to understand if there’s any outstanding VAT owed to the government or if there’s VAT that the business can reclaim.

 - Contents.
-A tax invoice will contain everything a regular invoice does, however it will also include the amount of tax or VAT (if applicable) payable.
+A tax invoice will contain everything a regular invoice does; however, it will also include the amount of tax or VAT payable (if applicable).

 - Duplication.
 A tax invoice is retained by the seller and issued to the buyer like a regular invoice.
-However, if you use the VAT margin scheme, an additional copy must be sent to HMRC for audit and reporting purposes.
+However, if you use the VAT margin scheme, a copy must be sent to HMRC for audit and reporting purposes.

-In essence, a regular invoice indicates how much a buyer owes a seller for goods and/or services.
+In essence, a regular invoice indicates how much a buyer owes a seller for goods or services.
 A tax invoice outlines all payable VAT during a transaction.

 How are invoices and receipts written differently?

-Understanding how invoices and receipts are written as well as formatted helps to highlight their differences.
+Understanding how invoices and receipts are written and formatted helps highlight their differences.

 - Invoices include details about both the seller and the buyer.
-Most follow a common formatting pattern with the vendor’s details in one of the top corners of the page.
-You’ll usually find the business’s name, trading address and phone number.
-The same details are provided for the customer on the opposite side of the page.
+Most follow a standard format with the vendor’s details, such as business name, trading address and phone number, in one of the top corners of the page.
+The same information is provided for the customer on the opposite side of the page.

 - Providing invoice numbers at the top of the page makes it easier to identify invoices and payments with your accounting team.